gquere/gquere.github.io/sstic2020_writeup/step6.md

 Alright so we can conclude that the ```contract_memory.txt``` we've been given is a sample output of the program.
 It's intuitive that we need to recover the input message given the blockchain's memory.

-After fiddling a bit in the binary's disassembly there's a static debug mode.
-I just patched the instruction so that it's always enabled.
+After fiddling a bit in the binary's disassembly there's a hardcoded disabled debug mode.
+I just patched the binaries instructions so that it's always enabled.
 Fortunately the binary does not have any dynamic tampering measures.

 The new output is:

 ```